 Notes and Substitutions:

-* You can leave the hemp seeds out, or substitute with ground almonds, sunflower seeds, or whole chia seeds.
+* Shelled hemp seeds are also known as hemp hearts.
+You can leave the hemp seeds out, or substitute with ground almonds, sunflower seeds, or whole chia seeds.

 **The nutritional yeast is for additional flavor, if you don’t have it feel free to leave it out.
 I think it adds another subtle layer of savory flavor.